habibahassan/Password-locker/Readme.md

 ## Technogies used
  * Python
 ### contributing
- For any information pull request is welcome
+ For any information pull request is welcome.
+## Author and acknowledgement
+ By Habiba Hassan